nomade1999/s3bucketsstats/README.md

    * Total size of files
    * Last modified date of the most recent file
    * Estimate of cost of storage

+This tool will leverage some features of AWS to minimize execution time;
+- AWS Inventory if set can be leverage (DEFAULT)
+- AWS S3 Select can be used to read compressed csv inventory results files.
+(DEFAULT)
+- AWS Price List to retrieve current price structure for S3 buckets in various regions.

+In the event the inventory fails it will automatically revert to list-objects-v2

 ## Getting Started

 The challenge was to build a tool that could report some metrics and statistics on a list of buckets.